 Master of Arts in Teaching

-The Ithaca College physics department--in collaboration with the education department--offers a Master of Arts in Teaching degree.
+The Ithaca College physics & astronomy department--in collaboration with the education department--offers a Master of Arts in Teaching degree.
 This is a 12-14 month intensive program; graduates of our program are fully eligible for initial teaching certification in the state of New York, which has reciprocity agreements with more than 30 other states and jurisdictions.

 Admission Requirements for the M.A.T.
 Program: